chrisjackson-pellicle/PAV/README.md

 A tool for annotating and validating angiosperm plastid genome annotations, with support for reference-based alignment, quality assessment, and characterisation of intergenic regions.

-Current version: 1.0.1 (August 2025).
+Current version: 1.0.1 (September 2025).
 See the change_log.md [here](https://github.com/chrisjackson-pellicle/PAV/blob/main/change_log.md)

 ## Overview